Lesson 7: Mastering If Statements and IIf() Function

 If UsrTxt.Text = username And pwTxt.Text = password Then

-MsgBox ("Sign in sucessful")
+MsgBox ("Sign in successful")

 ElseIf UsrTxt.Text <> username Or pwTxt.Text <> password Then